leadencat/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?
 I wanted to learn about tech and be introduced into a career path to eventually work on videogames.
-- Why did you build this project?
-To be familiar with the tools before using them in class.
-- What problem does it solve?
-Cluelessness
-- What did you learn?
-How to build a webpage, and work behind the scenes on the visuals coding creates.
+The prework project is a good way to be familiar with the tools before using them in class.
+Including how to build a webpage, and work behind the scenes on the visuals coding creates.

 ## Table of Contents (Optional)